Skip to content

 Garmin watch submit confirmation — PENALTY #101 Blocking, Tap to submit OK

-The submission goes out over the BLE bridge through Garmin Connect to the paired phone, which writes it to Firestore exactly the same way a phone-side submission would.
+The submission travels through Garmin Connect to your phone and is recorded exactly the same way a phone-side submission would be.

 Approvals